How to not only survive but also enjoy traveling with low-cost airlines.

 Low-costs are trying to milk money off your luggage, which scares many people off.
 But the truth is, going for a vacation lightweight is the way to go.
 The smaller luggage you have, the better the experience is, because A) you don't waste valuable vacation time waiting for your suitcase coming on the baggage carousel.
 B) you don't get all sweaty dragging that heavy luggage around, and C) you have fewer things to worry about.

-in 2018, I spent around 20 days on the Iberian Peninsula, my backpack had 9 kilos /19 lbs, and in 2019, I spent nearly two months traveling across Italy and China with just a carry-on and I did not felt like I am missing something.
+In 2019, I spent nearly two months traveling across Europe and China with just a carry-on and I did not felt like I am missing something.
 I wrote an article on what I got, and how to pack lightly here.

 If you really need to carry tons of stuff, go during the winter!
 No airline takes the weight of the clothes you wear on you, so make use of it and repack half of your suitcase into the pockets of your coat.
 Walking with a big jacket with T-shirts stacked in every pocket is kinda stupid, but so are all of their restrictions.
 And as this saves you money, in the end it's you who's the winner.
 Another good tip is to have a backpack rather than those suitcases with wheels, as the airport staff thinks that you put heavier things into the wheeled box than you would into a backpack, which you have to carry.
 I had a small, but heavy backpack many times, and they let me pass without measuring the weight of it.

 Ok, then, but what to actually bring / have in an airport and on a plane?